BlairMinton/nextjs-week-3/README.md

 # Dynamic Routes with DummyJSON
 In this activity you will build **three dynamic routes** in a Next.js application.

-Each route should display **3 pieces of of information fetched from the DummyJSON API**:
+Each route should display **3 pieces of of information fetched from the DummyJSON API** for a _single_ item:
 [https://dummyjson.com/docs](https://dummyjson.com/docs)

 Ensure you read the documentation to understand what what routes you can use and what kind of data is returned from the API for each route.